kalgynirae/csmenlopark/pages/home.md

 restored and character transformed.
 And each healing inspires a heartfelt desire to help others know and experience how loved we all are by God.

-<a class="button" href="https://www.christianscience.com/what-is-christian-science" rel="external" target="_blank">Learn more about Christian Science</a>
+<a class="button" href="https://www.christianscience.com/what-is-christian-science" rel="external">Learn more about Christian Science</a>

 # Reading Room in Downtown Menlo Park